Eisenhower Matrix for Decision Making

 SKIP IF NEEDED

-• Spending an hour deciding what to watch on a streaming service
+• Spending hour deciding what to watch tonight

-• Debating which brand of office supplies to order
+• Debating which brand of commodity office supplies to order

 That's a lot to remember!